derrick-lim-2019/image-perception/README.md

 3. Find out the ipaddress of your server and replace the server url in the application
 4. Your mobile application should be ready to be used with the inference server

--- Disclaimer: The post that I referred to with the base code was deleted before I could properly give credit to the author, the base code included the Android Application code to take simple and send it to a Flask server, I used it as a base for my Android application and made several changes to suit the application's needs.
+<b>Disclaimer</b>: The post that I referred to with the base code was blocked before I could properly give credit to the author (https://medium.com/nerd-for-tech/android-image-classification-app-using-keras-model-on-flask-server-eda31a94aa7c), the base code included the Android Application code to take simple and send it to a Flask server, I used it as a base for my Android application and made several changes to suit the application's needs.
 These are the following changes made to the base code:

 * Sending full-resolution images to the Flask server (The base code scaled down the resolution)
 * Displaying response for the number of Vegetables/Fruits detected